Chouffy/chouffy.github.io/docs/Software/Home Assistant.md

 	- NOT in `~/.ssh/` as it's not shared across containers
 	- In `/config/.ssh/` so it get preserved across updates
 - Set the known host in `/config/.ssh/` for the same reason than keys
+	- Copy it from `/root/.ssh/` after the 1st login
 - Call the command with `ssh HOST_CLIENT@HOST_IP -i /config/.ssh/HOST_privkey -o UserKnownHostsFile=/config/.ssh/HOST_known_hosts 'command'`
 	- `-i` to specify the private key (without `.pub`)
 	- `-o UserKnownHostsFile=/config/.ssh/HOST_known_hosts` to approve the hos